onlinex/bidirectionalRRTStarFND/README.md

 <h2><i> Description </i></h2>

-Bidirectional RRT* FND algorithm designed to efficiently search nonconvex, high-dimensional spaces by randomly building a space-filling tree.
+Bidirectional RRT* FND algorithm designed to efficiently search nonconvex, high-dimensional dynamic spaces by randomly building a space-filling tree.
+It uses a fixed number of nodes, which randomly removes a leaf node in the tree in every iteration.

 <h2><i> Quick start </i></h2>
 <ul>